Pratt accounts for 6 TDs, No. 21 Tulane tames SMU 59-24

 Tulane opened the second half by widening its lead to 35-7 on Pratt’s floating, 26-yard timing pass to Shae Wyatt, who made an over-the-shoulder catch and narrowly got his feet in bounds before falling out of the left side of the end zone.

-One play after Tulane safety Lummie Young intercepted Mordecai, Pratt found Wyatt well behind the SMU defense for a 46-yard score that made it 49-7.
+One play after Tulane safety Lummie Young intercepted Mordecai, Pratt found Wyatt again – this time well behind the SMU defense for a 46-yard score that made it 49-7.

+”We just stayed on their necks, stayed playing our style of football for four quarters,” said Tulane linebacker Nick Anderson, who had a game-high 12 tackles. ”We’ve been losing to those guys for a minute.
+So, it feels good to finally get a win on the board against them.”

 THE TAKEAWAY